-The ADVANCE COVID-19 Vaccines Study conducted focus groups and surveys with people with lived and living experience of incarceration during the COVID-19 pandemic to gain a better understanding of the experiences of people in prison during this time, as well as their knowledge, attitudes and beliefs about COVID-19 and vaccines.
+The ADVANCE COVID-19 Vaccines Study conducted focus groups and surveys with people with lived and living experience of incarceration in BC Provincial Correctional Centres during the COVID-19 pandemic.
+This allowed us to gain a better understanding of the experiences of people in prison during this time, as well as their knowledge, attitudes and beliefs about COVID-19 and vaccines.

 During focus groups and in surveys conducted as part of the ADVANCE Study, we asked people in custody about their reasons for not being vaccinated.
 Many people said they avoid needles unless absolutely necessary, as they find them triggering or create unpleasant feelings.
 So we worked with people who have been incarcerated to come up with ways to cope with ‘needle hate’.
 We also looked to peer-reviewed, published evidence and guidelines about how healthcare providers can improve the experience of being vaccinated for people who fear or dislike needles.
 We put all of this information together in a comic, because people who are incarcerated told us that this would be a medium they would find engaging and accessible.
 While the strategies suggested in this comic may not work for everyone, the conversation that is depicted can serve as a model for how an individual can ask for the accommodations that would work for them, or that they would prefer, when they are getting vaccinated.